NikhilaRao1/medical-imaging-book/CONTRIBUTING.md

 ---

-### 🔄 How changes are handled
+### 🔄 Using the `tentative-edits` branch

-To keep things organized as more people contribute:

-- Small edits can be made directly through GitHub
+For anything more than a small quick fix, we use a separate branch called `tentative-edits`.

+Think of it as a “draft space” where changes can be worked on before they go live.

+Here’s how it works:

-- Larger or experimental changes go through the `tentative-edits` branch
+1. Switch to the `tentative-edits` branch on GitHub
+2. Make your edits there (same way as normal editing)
+3. Commit your changes to that branch
-- Those changes are reviewed before being merged into the main version of the textbook
+4. Once things look good, the changes are merged into `main`

+This helps keep the main textbook stable while still allowing everyone to experiment and refine content freely.

 ---

 ### 🖼️ Adding figures

 - Images go in the `/images` folder
 - Figures should be either AI-generated or properly sourced
-- Every figure should include a short caption explaining it
+- Each figure should include a short caption explaining what it shows

+---

+That’s basically it — edit, refine, and we’ll merge things in once they’re ready.